bitrise-io/devcenter/_articles/tutorials/deploy/bitrise-app-deployment.md

 Our two building steps; `Gradle Runner` and `Android Build` generate the APK file and with `Deploy to Bitrise.io` Step to deploy it.

+### Xamarin

+To distribute your Xamarin app and its artifacts through bitrise.io, you will need two steps in your workflow:

+* `Xamarin Archive`
+* `Deploy to Bitrise.io`

-For Xamarin apps use the `Xamarin Archive step` to create the iOS/Android app, and use the `Deploy to Bitrise.io` step to deploy it.
+Use the `Xamarin Archive step` to create the iOS/Android app and the `Deploy to Bitrise.io` step to deploy it.

 For any other project type, just use the step(s) or script(s) which can generate the app, and use the `Deploy to Bitrise.io` step to deploy it.